Abeeekoala/IAC-Team-12/README.md

 # Quick Start for Testbench and Vbuddy Programs

 ## Run the verification for each specific version of the CPU
-First refer to the brnch details [here](#introduction)
+First, refer to the branch details [here](#introduction)

-Next follow the following commands to run the tests
+Next, follow the following commands to run the tests
 ```bash
 git checkout <target-branch>
 git cd tb/